2020 Moto3 World Championship

-Albert Arenas (pictured in 2016) was the 2020 Moto3 Champion.
+Albert Arenas (pictured in 2016) was the 2020 Moto3 World Riders' Champion.

+Tony Arbolino (pictured in 2016) finished runner-up.

+Ai Ogura (pictured in 2018) finished third.

+Jeremy Alcoba (pictured in 2019), the 2020 Moto3 Rookie of the Year.

-The 2020 FIM Moto3 World Championship was a part of the 72nd F.I.M.
-Road Racing World Championship season.
+The 2020 FIM Moto3 World Championship was the lightweight class of the 72nd Fédération Internationale de Motocyclisme (FIM) Road Racing World Championship season.
 The season calendar has been significantly affected by the COVID-19 pandemic, leading to the cancellation or postponement of many races.

 Albert Arenas won the Riders' championship while riding a KTM RC250GP.
 Honda won its fourth straight Constructors' championship and its 20th overall in the Moto3 class.
 Leopard Racing won its second straight Teams' championship.